-A waterpik is a device that uses the power of water pressure to flush out bacteria and food debris.
+A Waterpik is a device that uses the power of water pressure to flush out bacteria and food debris.
 It also offers an assortment of interchangeable tips to perform specific cleaning duties, such as cleaning around braces.
-Nevertheless, both floss and waterpiks have their pros and cons.
+Nevertheless, both floss and Waterpik have their pros and cons.

 Floss – Benefits and Drawbacks

-One of the biggest benefits for floss is that it’s super cheap.
+One of the biggest benefits of floss is that it’s super cheap.
 You can easily pick some up for $2- $3 that can last you for months.
-Floss is also very effective at removing plaque, since it can scrape and clean the areas between your gums and teeth.
+Floss is also very effective at removing plaque since it can scrape and clean the areas between your gums and teeth.
 This is important to prevent oral problems, such as tooth decay and gum disease.

 What makes floss less attractive though is that it can be abrasive for some individuals.
 People with sensitive gums will find flossing rough, and it can even cause bleeding.
 Also if you’re wearing braces, you won’t be able to use floss since it won’t be able to get past your braces and clean your gums.

 Compared to floss, a Waterpik is much gentler on your gums and less likely to cause bleeding.
 It’s also perfect for people who wear braces since the water can get past the metal wires and rinse out the bacteria and food debris.

 A Waterpik may also be better for individuals with gum disease since it can rinse out the deep pockets that are created when your gums pull away from your teeth.
 Floss simply can’t reach these areas.

 However, a big drawback for the Waterpik is that can’t remove plaque as well as floss.
 The reason is when you’re flossing; you’re literally scraping the sticky plaque off your teeth.
 A Waterpik only douses these areas with water, which makes the plaque less likely to be removed.